-Assurances on Nondiscrimination on the Basis of Handicap
+Assurances on Nondiscrimination on the Basis of Disability

-Upon application for an NEH award, applicants must provide the applicable assurances that the program or activity will be operated in compliance with NEH regulations, in particular with the requirement for Nondiscrimination on the Basis of Handicap in Federally Assisted Programs or Activities, located at 45 CFR Part 1170.
+Upon application for an NEH award, applicants must provide the applicable assurances that the program or activity will be operated in compliance with NEH regulations, in particular with the requirement for Nondiscrimination on the Basis of Disability in Federally Assisted Programs or Activities, located at 45 CFR Part 1170.

 When applicants request more than $100,000 in grant funds, they must certify that no federal funds have been or will be paid to persons to influence the funding decision (lobby) for the proposal that is being submitted for consideration.

 The text of the certification follows:

 The applicant certifies, to the best of his or her knowledge and belief:

 - that no federal appropriated funds have been paid or will be paid by or on behalf of the undersigned to any person for influencing or attempting to influence an officer or employee of any agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with the awarding of a federal contract, the making of a federal grant, the making of a federal loan, the entering into a cooperative agreement, and the extension, continuation, renewal, amendment, or modification of a federal contract, grant, loan, or cooperative agreement;